MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

     return aggregated_results

 ```
-You can use your own aggregation logic, such as calculating score average, variance, or standard deviation.
+You can use your own aggregation logic, such as calculating score mean, median, or standard deviation.

 Log the metrics by using the `promptflow.log_metric()` function.
 You can log multiple metrics in a single evaluation flow.
 Metrics must be numerical (`float`/`int`).